Structured Text Programming: A Step by Step Guide (With Examples)

 When you upload the Structured Text PLC program to your PLC, the programming software you use will compile your program.
-This means that it will translate the code to a sort of machine code which can be executed by the PLC.
+This means that it will translate the code to a sort of machine code that can be executed by the PLC.

 The compiler uses the syntax of the programming language to understand your program.

-For example: Each time the compiler sees a semicolon, it will know that the end of the current statement is reached.
-The compiler will read everything until it reaches a semicolon, and then execute that statement.
+For example – each time the compiler sees a semicolon, it will know that the end of the current statement is reached.
+The compiler will read everything until it reaches a semicolon and then execute that statement.

-In textual programming languages you have the ability to write text that doesn’t get executed.
+In textual programming languages, you have the ability to write text that doesn’t get executed.
 This feature is used to make comments in your code.

-Comments are good, and as a beginner you should always comment your code.
+Comments are good, and as a beginner, you should always comment your code.
 It makes it easier to understand your code later.

-In Structured Text you can make either one line comments or multiple line comments.
+In Structured Text you can make either one-line comments or multiple line comments.

 Single line comment: